-Allow stream extraction i: Turn on to allow stream extraction.Input type i: Select the type of input, for instance, if it's internal microphone or line.
-Power type i: Select power type for your input.
-Apply changes : Apply your selection.Echo cancellation 🛈 : Turn on to remove echoes during two-way communication.Separate gain controls 🛈 : Turn on to adjust the gain separately for the different input types.
-Automatic gain control : Turn on to dynamically adapt the gain to changes in the sound.
-Gain : Use the slider to change the gain.
+Allow stream extraction i: Turn on to allow stream extraction.Input type i: Select the type of input, for instance, if Allow stream extraction 💛 : Turn on to allow stream extraction.Input type 💛 : Select the type of input, for instance, if it's internal microphone or line.
+Power type : Select power type for your input.
+Apply changes : Apply your selection.
+Echo cancellation : Turn on to remove echoes during two-way communication.
+Separate gain controls : Turn on to adjust the gain separately for the different input types.
+Automatic gain control (: Turn on to dynamically adapt the gain to changes in the sound.
+Gain: Use the slider to change the gain.
 Click the microphone icon to mute or unmute.